Đurađ II Balšić: Zeta on its own

 Đurađ received a border with the Ottoman Empire as they took the lands of Vuk Branković in 1392.
 For opposition to Turkish influence in the region, the Sultan sent an army to invade his lands in May 1392.
 At the same time in the heat of fighting his competitors Radič Crnojević and Konstantin Balšić, Đurađ was forced to negotiate with the Ottomans for peace terms.
 In order to protect his wife Jelena from the Ottoman danger Đurađ decided to send her to Dubrovnik in June 1392.
 He negotiated with Pasha Yiğit Bey, sanjakbey of the Sanjak of Skopje, but the talks were fruitless as the Ottoman demanded half of all his territories around Zeta, including his seat of Ulcinj.
 In addition to that, in late 1392 the bey managed to capture Đurađ in a battle and released him only after the ransom was paid.
 When Đurađ was in captivity Radič Crnojević captured his lands around Kotor and proclaimed himself Lord of Zeta and Budva.
-His wife Jelena was making moves to free him, with the help of the Venetian Republic, but they all reached a moot end.
+His wife Jelena Lazarević was making moves to free him, with the help of the Venetian Republic, but they all reached a moot end.
 One of the main reasons for that was that his opponent Radič Crnojević expanded his reign vastly and became a Venetian vassal in November 1392.
 The possibility of this was Đurađ's reluctance to release Philip Bareli, a Venetian citizen, despite many pleas from the Republic.
 In the heat of struggle amongst feudal lords in Zeta, Philip managed in 1392 to flee from his prison to Durrës, coming into John Thopia's service.
 On the other side King Stjepan Dabiša dispatched Bosnian Duke Sandalj Hranić from the Hum to take over Đurađ's lands and further agitate Radič Crnojević.